fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 	            if~isempty(smp) %% if there is such an incoming event(in_event)
 	                smp = smp + begsample; %% get sample number with respect to the beginning of the recording;
-	                %% get it in fieldtrip event format in_event = [];
+	                %% get it in FieldTrip event format in_event = [];
 	                in_event.type   = 'flank';
 	                in_event.sample = smp;